Post

 AspectCode CaveSection Addition

-Size LimitLimited (<1KB usually)Flexible (KB to MB)
+Size LimitLimited (~hundreds of bytes)Flexible (KB to MB)

-ComplexityFind suitable caveCreate structure
+ComplexityFind a suitable caveBuild PE structure

-ReliabilityDepends on cavesAlways works
+ReliabilityDepends on available cavesAlways works

 Conclusion